 Love’s Journey asks us to resolve deep complexities and differences.

-Within it we are asked to relinquish all that inhibits unification with the ‘other’ whilst at the same time stand true to that which is singularly authentic and essential to one’s own true self.
+Within this journey we are asked to relinquish all that inhibits unification with the ‘other’ whilst at the same time stand true to that which is singularly authentic and essential to one’s own true self.

-This is expressed so eloquently in the words from the poem Turquoise Mountain by poetess of poetess Cynthia West :
+This is expressed so eloquently in the words from the poem Turquoise Mountain by poetess Cynthia West :